Wolf9634/Wolf9634/README.md

 ## 🚀 About Me

-I'm a passionate Software Engineer Undergraduate.
+I'm a passionate developer.
 I love creating innovative solutions and learning new technologies.

 - 🌱 I'm currently learning Next.js and blockchain
 - 👯 I'm looking to collaborate on web3 and web2 projects